Health/Human Services Education (HSE)

 Background

-Health Science Education (HSE) prepares individuals for employment in a wide range of medical occupations, including nursing, allied health, emergency, dental, and other medical careers.
-HSE careers relate to planning, managing, and providing therapeutic services, diagnostic services, health informatics, support services, and biotechnology research and development.
+Health/Human Services Education (HSE) prepares individuals for employment in a wide range of health, medical, safety, and education occupations, including nursing, teaching, emergency, dental, and other human services careers.
+HSE careers relate to planning, managing, and providing health services, education services, health informatics, safety and support services, and biotechnology research and development.

 HSE is one of the newest of the Career and Technical Education (CTE) areas, created in 1956 by the George-Barden Amendments, a successor of Smith-Hughes (1917).
-HSE has evolved in the more than 60 years since emergency medical services, dental, and allied services like sports medicine and surgery.
+HSE has evolved in the more than 60 years from medical careers to include broader areas of community health including education and public safety.
 The student organization for HSE, HOSA – Future Health Professionals was formed in 1976 originally as the Health Occupations Students of America.
-As of 2024, more than 72 schools offer HSE programs in Minnesota, including 75 teachers and 15,000 students grades 7-12.
+As of 2024, more than 47 districts offer HSE programs in Minnesota, including 86 teachers and 7,930 students grades 7-12.

-HSE comprises the Health Science Technology career field on Minnesota’s Career Wheel.
-HSE includes one CTE license: Medical careers-300300.
+HSE comprises the Health/Human Services Education career field on the federal Career Wheel.
+HSE includes three clusters:

 Minnesota is committed to developing, building, and promoting health and life science technologies across a broad swath of industries—including medical devices, health care, pharma, biotech, health IT, biomaterials/biofuels, and more.
 Minnesota is known as Medical Alley—the number one Health Tech Cluster in the world.
 We’re home to the nation’s largest private health insurer and more than 800 partner organizations in the health care industry around the world.
 The Smithsonian has recognized six “Great Places of Invention” in the United States, including only one for health care: Minnesota.